A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Preliminaries

-Using the Riemannian structure on $M$ and the Levi-Civita connection $\nabla$, we equip $\S M$ with a cannonical Riemannian metric $\tilde{g}$ (the Sasaki metric), so that the bundle projection $\pi: \S M \to M$ is a Riemannian submersion.
-This means that for each $w = (x,v)\in \S M$ we can decompose $T_w\S M$ into a horizontal $H_w\S M$ subspace of directions transverse to the fibers and a vertical $V_w\S M$ subspace of directions along the fibers and each of which can be identified with the spaces $T_xM$ and $T_v(\S_xM)$ respectively.
-Moreover these spaces are orthogonal with respect to the metric $\tilde{g}$ giving the orthogonal decomposition
+We begin with some basic geometry for the manifold $\S M$.
+Using the Riemannian structure on $M$ and the Levi-Civita connection $\nabla$, we equip $\S M$ with the unique lifted metric $\tilde g$ (the Sasaki metric \cite{Sasaki1962-rt}) such that the bundle projection $\pi: \S M \to M$ is a Riemannian submersion.
+In particular, for each $w = (x,v)\in \S M$ we can decompose $T_w\S M$ into a horizontal subspace $H_w\S M$ of directions transverse to the fibers, identified with $T_x M$, and a vertical $V_w\S M$ subspace of directions along the fibers identified with $T_v (\S_x M)$, which itself is isomorphic to the orthogonal complement of $v$ in $T_x M$.
+The spaces $H_w \S M$ and $V_w \S M$ are orthogonal with respect to $\tilde{g}$, giving the orthogonal decomposition